squat/service-reflector/README.md

 ### Emitter

 In order allow a Reflector in cluster A to find Services in cluster B, we must point the Reflector at a source API, namely cluster B's Kubernetes apiserver.
-Doing so requires configuring the Refelctor with a Kubeconfig or ServiceAccount token from cluster B.
+Doing so requires configuring the Reflector with a Kubeconfig or ServiceAccount token from cluster B.
-Another option is to use an Emitter, a Kubernetes-style API that implements listing and watching for Services and Endpoints.
+To simplify deployment, Service-Reflector provides an Emitter, a Kubernetes-style apiserver that implements only the list and watch verbs for Services and Endpoints.
-The only information a Reflecter needs to access an Emitter's API is the Emitter's URL, which simplifies deployment.
+The only details a Reflector needs to access an Emitter's API is the Emitter's URL.
-Furthermore, the Emitter allows an administrator to specify a selector to limit what Services are exposed to the reflector; this is done via the `--emitter.selector` flag.
+Furthermore, the Emitter allows an administrator to specify a selector to limit which Services are exposed to the Reflector; this is done via the `--emitter.selector` flag.

 ## Installing on Kubernetes